-Best of all, PureVPN is easy on the pocket and only costs $2.95/mo.
+Best of all, PureVPN is easy on the pocket and only costs $2.91/mo .
 If that’s not enough for you, PureVPN even comes with a full 31-day refund policy.

 For complete list of features, including pros and cons, check out our PureVPN Review.

-Another reliable but also super affordable VPN in this list is Surfshark.
+Another good Philippines VPN which isn’t reliable only but also super-fast VPN in this list and i.e Surfshark.
 Starting from just $1.99/mo Surfshark delivers a perfect bundle of security features.

-If we talk about features, Surfshark offers top of the line encryption, snappy protocols, 800+ secure servers, and other benchmark feature to compete with top-rated VPN providers.
+If we talk about features, Surfshark offers top of the line encryption, snappy protocols, and other benchmark feature to compete with top-rated VPN providers.